-Pattern Engine (PE) module enables the capability to insert, modify, execute and retract patterns at design or at runtime in the SDN controller.
+The Pattern Engine (PE) module enables the capability to insert, modify, execute and retract patterns at design or at runtime in the SDN controller.
 PE can be based on a rule engine which is able to express design patterns as production rules.
 Enabling reasoning, driven by production rules, appeared to be an efficient way to represent SEMIoTICS patterns.
 For that reason, a rule engine is required to support backward and forward chaining inference and verification.
-Drools [16] rule engine appeared to be a suitable solution to support design patterns by applying and extending the Rete algorithm [17].
-More specifically, since Drools rule engine is based on Maven, it can support the integration of all required dependencies with the ODL controller, as well as the integration of the entities that interact with the controller to run Drools at design and at runtime.
-Finally, PE integrates different subcomponents required by the rule engine such as the knowledge base, the core engine and the compiler.
+Drools [18] rule engine appeared to be a suitable solution to support design patterns by applying and extending the Rete algorithm [19] and later the Phreak algorithm.
+The Drools rule engine is based on Maven and, thus, it can support the integration of all required dependencies with the ODL controller, as well as the integration of the entities that interact with the controller to run Drools at design and at runtime.
+Finally, the PE integrates different subcomponents required by the rule engine such as the knowledge base, the core engine and the compiler.

-Pattern Engine is able to detect invalid rule configurations by means of component observations - i.e., connectivity-related patterns requiring flow installation will evaluate to False on failure of intermediate network elements (detected by subscribing to network topology events).
-Thus, the event detection requirement R.GP.4. will be fulfilled by the monitoring component implemented in Pattern Engine.
+The PE is able to detect invalid rule configurations by means of component observations - i.e., connectivity-related patterns requiring flow installation will evaluate to False on failure of intermediate network elements (detected by subscribing to network topology events).
+Thus, the event detection requirement R.GP.4 will be fulfilled by the monitoring component implemented in Pattern Engine.
 The Pattern Engine additionally exposes a bidirectional interface towards backend, i.e., the Pattern Orchestrator component.
 On each status change of an active pattern instance, the remote Pattern Orchestrator is notified, so that additional reconfiguration steps can be partaken there.
-This adheres to the Requirement R.GP.5 and R.GP.7.
+This is in line with Requirements R.GP.5 and R.GP.7.